Police: 9-year-old boy finds gun, shoots 8-year-old cousin

 Akron police say the older boy picked up the gun, pointed it at his cousin and fired, hitting the younger boy in the abdomen.

 Police responded to the scene around 1 a.m.
-Sunday after a teenager who had been elsewhere in the home asked someone else to call for help.
+Sunday after a teenager asked someone else to call for help.
 They say the injured boy was taken to a hospital.

 Investigators haven't publicly identified the children involved or the owner of the weapon.